Always playing it for laughs . . . . . but on a serious note :

 London and Eyam were worlds apart.
 That is until 355 years ago when it is thought that a consignment of second-hand clothing from the City launched the remote Derbyshire village out of its rural slumbers and crashing into a world of horrifying contagion and infection.

 Eyam's patient zero was a lodger living with the local tailor.
 In the late summer of 1665 the tailor's residence received a delivery from London and within a week or so the lodger was dead.
 By the end of that year over 40 other villagers had also died.

 That winter Eyam’s epidemic seemed to have passed.
-However with the onset of warmer weather in the following summer a second peak of the dreaded plague returned with a vengeance.
+However - unlike modern day COVID - the onset of warmer weather in the following summer saw a second peak of the dreaded plague return with a vengeance.

 By all accounts surrounding areas were unaffected, but how could the spread be halted?
 In the absence of any regional authority the role of what we now call ‘the science’ was probably taken by the village Church.They would have heard of 'The Plague Orders' already in place in London; and Christianity after all had a track record with plagues: the Bible was full of them.

 From the mid-summer of 1666, a full nine months after the first Eyam plague fatality, and with the epidemic now probably at the peak of its second spike, no villagers were to pass beyond boundary stones set half a mile outside the village centre.
 A type of cordon sanitaire had been belatedly introduced.
 Provisions were left at the boundary, principally through courtesy of the Earl of Devonshire on the vast neighbouring Chatsworth Estate.
 (Was this a charitable act of concern . . . . . . . . . . or one of pragmatic and political self interest ?)